theoarav/Payday3ChallengeViewer/README.md

 # Usage

-1. Download latest release on github
+1. Click on the latest release on the right side.
+2. Pick which version you want to download.
+For **portable version** you need to download the "Payday.3.Challenge.Viewer.--version--.exe", but if you have problems launching it, you may need to download the **setup version** instead "payday-3-challenge-viewer-setup.exe".
-2. Log in using you [Starbreeze account](https://nebula.starbreeze.com)
+3. Open the app and log in using your [Starbreeze account](https://nebula.starbreeze.com)
-3. Enjoy
+4. Enjoy

 # Data storage

-This program stores your access and refresh token inside your local storage.
+This program stores your data (access, refresh token, selected language, pinned challenges) inside your local storage.

 # Contributors